Medicine containing Permethrin 1% to treat head lice

 Leave Lyclear Creme Rinse on the hair for 10 minutes.
 An application for longer than 10 minutes will not give better results, but a full 10 minutes is required.

 Rinse thoroughly with water.
 After the final rinse and while the hair is still wet, use the comb provided in the pack to remove the lice and eggs.
 Comb the hair in sections from the roots and work over the whole head in this way.
 Normal hair drying routines can then be followed

 For use on adults and children from 6 months.
 Read the instructions before use.Safety Warnings

 Keep out of the reach of sight of children

 FOR EXTERNAL USE ONLY

-Active ingredients: Permenthrin 1% w/w, Other ingredients: Isopropyl, Steralkonium Chloride, Cetyl Alcohol, Ceteth-10 (Polyoxyl 10 Cetyl Ether), Hydroxyethylcellulose, Hydrolysed Animal Protein, Methyl Parahydroxybenzoate, Balsam Fir Canada, Propyl Parahydroxynezoate, Fragrance 06.070, Propylene Glycol, E110, Anhydrous Citric Acid and Purified Water
+Active ingredients: Permethrin 1% w/w, Other ingredients: Isopropyl, Steralkonium Chloride, Cetyl Alcohol, Ceteth-10 (Polyoxyl 10 Cetyl Ether), Hydroxyethylcellulose, Hydrolysed Animal Protein, Methyl Parahydroxybenzoate, Balsam Fir Canada, Propyl Parahydroxybenzoate, Fragrance 06.070, Propylene Glycol, E110, Anhydrous Citric Acid and Purified Water

 Please Note: Whilst we (Pharmacy for Health) make every effort to ensure that all information is up to date, the information shown on this page should not replace the advice of a medical professional, and you should always refer to the patient information leaflet before taking any medication.